poros/poros.github.io/about.md

 #### If you're looking for the computer guy
 Writing code and tinkering with computers for a living, writing code and tinkering with computers for fun.

-Still uncertain whether he's a Software Engineer, a Systems Engineer or a Software Reliability Engineer, keeps telling people he's one of the computer guys at Yelp.
+Still uncertain whether he's a Software Engineer, a Systems Engineer or a Software Reliability Engineer, keeps telling his mom that he's one of the computer people at Yelp.
 Mainly interested in distributed systems and stream processing, has a taste for open-source software.

 Having accidentally stumbled upon a couple of degrees and diplomas in Computer Engineering between Italy and France, tries to keep his boring past locked up on [LinkedIn](https://www.linkedin.com/in/antonioverardi).